determined-ai/determined/docs/release-notes/rbac-ntsc-mr.rst

    has added support for Role-Based Access Control over new entities:

    -  JupyterLab Notebooks, Tensorboards, Shells, and Commands are now housed under workspaces.
       Access to these tasks can now be restricted by role.
+Launching Tensorboards from WebUI launches at the experiment worspace by default.

    -  Model Registry: models are now associated with workspaces.
 Models can be moved between workspaces and access to them can be restricted by role.